raquo/Laminar/notes/Inserters.md

 ### Remove (no-op after a steal)
 If the node/group is no longer under this parent (already stolen), `removeFromDynamicList` does nothing — the new host owns it now.
 This is the "last write wins" safety valve.

+### Remove, keeping nested content (un-nesting)
+Removing old content can leave specific items in place: `removeContentMapNodesFromDom` takes a `keepItem` predicate, and passes it down through `removeFromDynamicList` → `NestedGroup.removeFromParent` into every nested item it tears down.
+The predicate is called with each item's `stableFirstNode` – its identity, the same key as in `contentMap` – not with an inserter object, because the same item can be represented by different inserter objects over time (e.g. fresh `SlottableChildInserter` wrappers on every emission).
+A kept item – a plain node, or a nested dynamic inserter with its whole span and live subscription – stays in the parent's DOM where it was, while the nested group around it is torn down.
+It never loses its parent, so it is not unmounted.
+Like moving a plain element out of a wrapper that's being removed, within the same parent.

+The caller must then promptly place every kept item where it belongs – otherwise it would be left in the DOM, untracked.
+Callers:

+- `child <--` taking over a span that contains its new node, even nested (§7).
+- `children <--` reconciliation removing a leaving item that contains nodes / inserters that the same emission keeps (`InserterMoveSpec` §4e).
+- `children.command <--` `ReplaceAll(newNodes, minimizeDiff = true)`, keeping the nodes that stay in the list.
+It also leaves kept nodes that are already in the right place untouched in the DOM.
+With `minimizeDiff = false`, `ReplaceAll` skips this work for performance: it removes all current nodes, then appends `newNodes`, re-mounting any overlap.

 ### External mutation
 Laminar tolerates a user/third-party removing an inserter's node from the DOM directly: the next reconciliation walks the live span and simply doesn't find it, correcting the count (`InserterExternalMutationSpec`; `ChildrenInserter.updateChildren` count-correction, referencing issue #120).
 External _insertion_ into a bracketed span (between our sentinels) is reported as an error on teardown/removeAll paths (`removeContentMapNodesFromDom` with a trailing sentinel), because we can't tell an intruder from our own content otherwise.
 External insertion into an unbracketed (`child <--`) span is silently treated as "the next sibling after our span" — we stop the walk there.